Model

 random_stateint, default=None

-An integer to set the random seed for the C Cubist code when performing cross-validation or sampling.
+An integer to set the random seed for Cubist to enable repeatable cross-validation and sampling.

 target_labelstr, default=”outcome”